route4me/route4me-curl/Route4MeDynamics/README.md

 The OData implementation in Microsoft Dynamics NAV 2018 also supports the JSON format.

-While trying to integrate MS Dynamics in Route4me using the web-servies we should know following:
+While trying to integrate MS Dynamics in Route4me using the web-services we should know the following:
 - It is currently not possible to access Microsoft Dynamics NAV “Query objects” with SOAP web services.
 - It is currently not possible to access “CodeUnit Object” with OData web services.
 - "Page Objects" can be accessed by both SOAP and ODATA
 - OData Web Services are much Faster than SOAP.
-- SOAP supports only XML format message.
+- SOAP supports only XML format messages.
 OData Supports XML, JSON messages.
 - SOAP for data exchange, OData for web applications.

 Steps to publish OData web service in MS Dynamics Nav ([link](https://docs.microsoft.com/en-us/dynamics-nav/walkthrough-creating-and-interacting-odata-v4-bound-action)):